goodloop/autoware_auto_mirror/src/planning/freespace_planner/design/freespace_planner-design.md

-A* search {#astar-search}
+Freespace planner {#freespace-planner}
 ===============

-This is the design document for the `astar_search` package.
+This is the design document for the `freespace_planner` package.

 # Purpose / Use cases

+Freespace planner provides implementations of different searching algorithms.
+Package implements base class from which each implementation inherits.
-A* search package provides an implementation of Hybrid A* search algorithm.
-It generates smooth paths from start pose to goal pose respecting kinematic constrains of the vehicle.
+Each implementation generates smooth paths from start pose to goal pose respecting kinematic constrains of the vehicle.

+Currently implemented algorithms:

+* Hybrid A*

 # Design

-A* search needs a representation of an environment in order to plan a trajectory.
+Planner needs a representation of an environment in order to plan a trajectory.
 It is provided in form of [nav_msgs::msg::OccupancyGrid](http://docs.ros.org/en/noetic/api/nav_msgs/html/msg/OccupancyGrid.html) costmap.
 Algorithm outputs custom `PlannerWaypoints` object which definition can be found in code docs.

-Having the costmap A* search can create smooth and kinematically feasible trajectories that avoid obstacles using Hybrid A* algorithm.
+Having the costmap algorithms can create smooth and kinematically feasible trajectories that avoid obstacles.

 Additionally the algorithm has implemented the Reeds-Shepp cost estimation algorithm, which makes the found paths smooth and optimal.